How to Install Firefox Beta on Debian 13, 12 and 11

 Launch Firefox Beta on Debian

-Launch Firefox Beta from the terminal on Debian
+Launch Firefox Beta from the Terminal

 Run Firefox Beta from a terminal inside your desktop session when you want a quick launcher command or need to pass extra arguments.
 If you try this over SSH without a display, Firefox Beta returns a display error instead of opening.